-Issue # Concern / Potential Effect Relevant Agency Mitigating Measure 3.0 Vegetation 1 3.1 MTO MNRF Restrict operations to the right-of-way and preserve existing vegetation as much as possible.
-3.1 Impacts to vegetation, interior habitat and native topsoil. • Site stabilization: Reseeded areas will be covered with mulch to prevent erosion and to help seeds germinate.
-If there is insufficient time remaining in the growing season, the site will be stabilized (e.g., cover exposed areas with erosion control blankets to keep the soil in place and prevent erosion) and vegetated the following spring.
-Areas where vegetation is removed will be replanted, where possible, with native vegetation or other suitable plants.
-Compensate for permanent forest and wetland vegetation removals at a minimum ratio of 1:1.
-Where possible, topsoil removed during clearing/grubbing will be stored and utilized locally if soils are required after the construction phase to facilitate a relatively quick reestablishment of the indigenous species in the disturbed area. • Implement the Forest Edge Management Plan (detailed in the Terrestrial Ecosystems Impacts Assessment Report), including planting new forest edges, invasive species control measures. • The alignment will bisect the Grand River Tract woodlot in a north-south direction, creating a new east-facing and west-facing edge.
-The Forest Edge Management Plan is to plant 2 m tall trembling aspen, 1 m tall nannyberry, 1 m tall chokecherry at / within the new forest edge (east / west) to initiate protection from wind, sunscald and drying of soils.
-A double row of white spruce or equivalent salt-tolerant species will be planted at the forest edge.
-Any buckthorn present will be removed and replaced with a native shrub species such as chokecherry or nannyberry.
-Invasive species locations will be monitored yearly for 5 years from the time of clearing.
-Forest edge plantings, including invasive species removal where necessary, will occur in the next favourable time for planting (after removals have occurred) rather than waiting for completion of construction. • Implement careful grubbing/grading practices (Cut stems left in place to promote suckering, seed bank is left to germinate ground cover, microtopography left to maintain drainage characteristics).
-Monitor effectiveness of Buckthorn control measures yearly for 5 years from time of ROW clearing (or as per guidelines set out in the Forest Edge Management Plan).
-4.0 Wildlife 4.1 Wildlife entering the work zone during the construction period may be directly impacted.
-Any wildlife incidentally encountered during construction will not be knowingly harmed and will be allowed to move away on its own.
-If an animal encountered during construction does not move from the construction zone and construction activities are such that continuing construction in the area would result in harm to the animal, all activities that could potentially harm the animal will cease immediately and the Contract Administrator will be notified.
-The Contractor will avoid destroying active nests of breeding migratory birds, as per the stipulations of the Migratory Birds Convention Act.
-The combined timing window allows tree clearing for migratory birds and bat habitat from October 1st to March 31st.
-Migratory Bird Protection is recommended to specify that active nests cannot be destroyed and a Timing Constraint for Clearing is recommended for all areas where removal of vegetation (including trees, shrubs and plants) is required.
-Bird Nesting Preventative Measures are recommended for all newly constructed structures where there is potential for migratory bird nesting and additional works are to be completed in subsequent breeding seasons.
+Issue # Concern / Potential Effect Relevant Agency Mitigating Measur 3.0 Vegetation МТО Restrict operations to the right-of-way and preserve existing ve 3.1 3.1 Impacts to vegetation, interior habitat and native topsoil.
+MNRF Site stabilization: Reseeded areas will be covered with mulch to If there is insufficient time remaining in the growing season, the with erosion control blankets to keep the soil in place and prevent Areas where vegetation is removed will be replanted, where p plants.
+Compensate for permanent forest and wetland vegetation remo • Where possible, topsoil removed during clearing/grubbing will l after the construction phase to facilitate a relatively quick red disturbed area. • Implement the Forest Edge Management Plan (detailed in th Report), including planting new forest edges, invasive species The alignment will bisect the Grand River Tract woodlot in a n and west-facing edge.
+The Forest Edge Management Plan nannyberry, 1 m tall chokecherry at / within the new forest ed sunscald and drying of soils.
+A double row of white spruce or e the forest edge.
+Any buckthorn present will be removed and chokecherry or nannyberry.
+Invasive species locations will be clearing.
+Forest edge plantings, including invasive species re favourable time for planting (after removals have occurred) rath Implement careful grubbing/grading practices (Cut stems left in germinate ground cover, microtopography left to maintain drain Monitor effectiveness of Buckthorn control measures yearly for guidelines set out in the Forest Edge Management Plan).
+4.0 Wildlife 4.1 4.1 Wildlife entering the work zone during the construction period may be directly impacted.
+MTO MNRF Any wildlife incidentally encountered during construction will r move away on its own.
+If an animal encountered during constru- and construction activities are such that continuing constructio all activities that could potentially harm the animal will cease im notified.
+The Contractor will avoid destroying active nests of breeding Migratory Birds Convention Act. • The combined timing window allows tree clearing for migratory 31st.
+Migratory Bird Protection is recommended to specify that ac Constraint for Clearing is recommended for all areas where re- plants) is required.
+Bird Nesting Preventative Measures are recommended for a potential for migratory bird nesting and additional works are to vegetation as much as possible.